xela144/CANaconda/README.md

   </messageInfo>
 </messages>
 ```

 Alternatively, a 'pgn' can be specified in lieu of the 'id'.
 Note that specifying both 'id' and 'pgn' for a given filter will result in an error.
 This is because there is no one-to-one relation between id's and pgn's.

-The first filter parses the wind speed message from the Maretron WSO100.
-First the filter identifies the header of the message as "09Fd0284"
-then takes the data associated with that header and takes bits 8:16 and interprets them as an unsigned little endian number scaled by .01.
+The example XML-style messages file specifies wind speed message from the Maretron WSO100.
+First the program identifies the header of the message as "09Fd0284".
+Next it takes the data associated with that header (bits 8 through 16) and interprets them as an unsigned little endian number scaled by .01.

 The output from this filter looks like this: